pierrelouys/PSP-StacklessPythonOSLibMOD/mdpages/osl.md

 The documentation for this module is being reconstructed.
 The accuracy of this page cannot be guaranteed.

+Most of the methods listed below wrap OSLib Mod functions, so it can be helpful to check out the [OSLib Mod documentation (archived)](https://web.archive.org/web/20080505080734/http://www.sakya.it/OSLib_MOD/doc/html).

 ---

 ## Table of Contents